 Additionally, the winner will be rewarded with a special promotion on Petőfi Radio and will receive support for the development of their music career.

-Thus from this statement we gather that MTVA and Hungary might not partake at next year’s Eurovision edition in Rotterdam.
+Thus from this statement we gather that MTVA and Hungary will not partake at next year’s Eurovision edition in Rotterdam.

 Last week MTVA published the rules and regulations for A Dal 2020, but there was no mention of the Eurovision Song Contest.
 The winner of A Dal 2020 will not get to represent Hungary at the 2020 Eurovision Song Contest.
 The forthcoming edition of A Dal will not be linked to Eurovision.

-Hence it seems that Hungary will most likely join the list of the countries who have confirmed their non- participation at the 2020 Eurovision edition.
-It is yet uncertain if we will see the country partake in Europe’s favourite television show in Rotterdam.
+Hence Hungary joins the list of the countries who have confirmed their non- participation at the 2020 Eurovision edition. .

-This will not the first time that Hungary withdraws from the competition, the last time the country withdrew from the event was in 2010.
+This is not the first time that Hungary withdraws from the competition, the last time the country withdrew from the event was in 2010.

 Hungary in Eurovision

 The Hungarians attempted to join the Eurovision Song Contest in 1993 when they competed in the special prelimary semi-final in Ljubiana with Andrea Szulak‘s Arva reggel, but failed to qualify to Millstreet and win one of the three available golden tickets to Eurovision.
 The country had to wait one more year to enter the competition.